Online Master of Science in Computer Science (Online MSCS)

 Harness the power of new technologies in emerging areas of computer science through the online computer science master’s from the University of Tennessee, Knoxville.

-With specialized computer science training led by some of technology’s top practitioners in the Department of Electrical Engineering and Computer Science (EECS), the online Master of Science in Computer Science (MSCS) degree program offers the network connections, program concentrations, and critical thinking skills you need to lead the field forward.
+With specialized computer science training led by some of technology’s top practitioners in the Department of Electrical Engineering and Computer Science (EECS), the online Master of Science in Computer Science (MSCS) degree program offers network connections, program concentrations, and the critical thinking skills you need to lead the field.

 100% Online